This post is full of spoilers. If you want a review without spoilers, visit I’ll Give You the Sun Book Review.

-The Ending of I’ll Give You The Sun
+The Ending of I’ll Give you The Sun

-Jude is ready to create the sculpture of her mother and shows her final sketches to Guillermo.
+At the end of I’ll Give You the Sun, Jude is ready to create the sculpture of her mother and shows her final sketches to Guillermo.
 This is how he learns that Dianna is her mother.
 His response is to let her know that he can’t work with her anymore.
 Noah is listening and watching from the fire escape.
 He enters the studio after Oscar.
 Then the wall of secrets starts to tumble.
 Jude realizes that her mom was in love with Guillermo, and Noah confesses that he also knew this and lied about it.
 Guillermo’s response is joy, Jude’s is understanding…

 I had no idea who Mom was.
 He wasn’t being cruel.
 He wasn’t hogging her.
 He was protecting her And Dad and me.
 He was protecting our family.

-… and grief.
+… and grieving.
 She lets herself grieve.

 On the walk home from Guillermo’s, the twins untangle the rest of their lies.
 Noah shares that he’s gay and his mom knew.
 Jude shares that she never mailed his CSA application.
 Noah’s reaction is unexpected.
 He is jubilant, realizing that he wasn’t rejected.
 Then he shows Jude his mural, one that tells all their stories.
 “There is the world, remade.”
 Jude takes photos to send CSA even though Noah says he doesn’t want to go there.
 His art isn’t about getting accepted into a school.